 Hey there!
 I’m Sasha

 I'm the author of the cult hit book Quirkyalone: A Manifesto for Uncompromising Romantics (HarperSF) and To-Do List: From Buying Milk to Finding a Soul Mate, What Our Lists Reveal About Us (Simon&Schuster).
 My mission in life is to tell stories and help people heal from the feeling "something is wrong with me."
-A life coach who helps men and women who identify with my quirkyalone concept and corporate clients with confidence, courage, and leadership, I'm at work on a memoir that tells my own intimacy journey working through shame to self-love and quirkytogether.
+A life coach who helps men and women who identify with my quirkyalone concept to let go of the shame of being single and create fulfilling lives on their own terms, I'm at work on a memoir that tells my own journey working through shame to self-love and quirkytogether.

 Best way to stay in touch?
 Sign up for my newsletter.